-In a marriage contract, the spouses and future spouses can choose their matrimonial regime, indicate who will receive property after the death of one of the spouses, and provide for gifts to one of the spouses or to the children.
+In a marriage contract in Quebec, the spouses and future spouses can choose their matrimonial regime, indicate who will receive property after the death of one of the spouses, and provide for gifts to one of the spouses or to the children.

 Your Notary… A Valuable Partner

 A marriage contract must be notarized, which means the spouses must sign it in front of a notary.
 For advice on how a marriage contract can be useful in your situation, don’t hesitate to contact a notary.